 Ms. O’Leary graduated from Emory University with a Bachelor of Science in 2018 and received her Master of Science in Biotechnology from Johns Hopkins University in 2019.
 As a Research Coordinator for the Partners Biobank at BWH, Theodora is responsible for patient recruitment, data management, and the collection of blood specimens.

-Mr. Seabrooke graduated from Brown University in 2018 with a Bachelor of Science in Biology and a minor in Sociology.
-As a Research Coordinator with the Partners Biobank, Mr. Seabrooke is responsible for patient recruitment, data management, and the collection of blood samples.
+Mr. Sturtevant graduated from Providence College in 2019 with a Bachelor of Science in Biology and a minor in Sociology.
+As a Research Coordinator, Mr. Sturtevant is responsible for patient recruiting, data management, as well as discussing the benefits of broad based research.